DeepFlowcc/oa.doc2md/README.md

 ## Docx to Markdown Tool for LLM RAG (Offline Usage) – Inspired by MarkItDown (JavaScript-only)

 This Docx to Markdown Tool is a JavaScript-based utility designed for converting DOCX files into Markdown format, specifically crafted for offline use in LLM (Large Language Model) Retrieval-Augmented Generation (RAG) workflows.
-Inspired by the MarkItDown project, this tool operates entirely in the browser or locally without the need for a server, ensuring full privacy and security of your documents.
+Inspired by the MarkItDown project, this tool operates entirely in the browser or locally without the need for a server, ensuring full privacy and security of your documents.created in [deepflow.cc](https://deepflow.cc)

 ## Key Features: